IBM-Bluemix-Docs/mobilepush/push_step_4.md

 - Channel ID: Specify the channel to which the notification to be sent.
 - Expandable notification: This provides customers an option to expand a notification with more information, while a basic notification would be visible with the notification collapsed.
 The following options are supported:
    - Big Picture Notifications: You can choose to include a picture when the notification is expanded.
 Ensure that you provide a Title text and URL for the picture.
-   - Big Text Notifications: You can choose to include additional text with a title.
+   - Big Text Notifications: You can choose to include more text with a title.
 Ensure that the Big Text message and Title text information are furnished.
    - Inbox Style Notifications: You can send the notification that is styled as an inbox notification.
 Provide a Title text and furnish the message in Lines.

 ## Optional iOS settings